jovotech/jovo-framework/jovo-integrations/jovo-db-mongodb/README.md

 ```

 If you don't specify a collection name, a default collection ```UserData``` will be created in your specified database.

+`libraryConfig`: Additional options that can be passed to the MongoDB client.
+You can find all options in the [official `MongoClientOptions` reference](https://mongodb.github.io/node-mongodb-native/3.6/api/global.html#MongoClientOptions).

 ## Troubleshooting